Pumpkin for Dogs: Can Pumpkin Help With Dog Diarrhea?

-Explore whether it’s safe for dogs to eat pumpkin and find some helpful tips, including how much pumpkin to give a dog with diarrhea.
-In addition, you’ll learn which form of this well-loved squash to feed your dog and the potential health benefits of pumpkin can provide your pooch.
+In this article, we will explore whether it’s safe for dogs to eat pumpkin and find some helpful tips, including how much pumpkin to give a dog with diarrhea.
+In addition, you’ll learn which form of this well-loved squash to feed your dog and the potential health benefits pumpkin can provide your pooch.

-Continue reading to learn more about how pumpkin could contribute to your dog’s health when they’re experiencing diarrhea.
+Continue reading to learn more about how pumpkins could contribute to your dog’s health when they’re experiencing diarrhea.

 Luckily, your dog can safely eat pumpkin.
 It might even help soothe their tummy if they are struggling with diarrhea.
 There are also potential health benefits associated with feeding your pup pumpkin (in moderation, of course).

 When your pup is experiencing diarrhea, you probably want to get them fixed up as quickly as possible.
-You must get to the root of the problem first and figure out why your dog is sick.
+You need to get to the root of the problem first and figure out why your dog is sick.
 Without understanding the underlying problem, your pup could continue to experience problems.

 Double-check your pup for additional symptoms before you use pumpkin to help with your dog’s tummy troubles.
 For many pets, this will mean a trip to a trusted veterinarian.

 When you go to the vet, make sure you have notes about your pup’s behavior.
-Note if they are not acting like themselves, how long the diarrhea has been occurring (and if it’s been more than a day, seeing a vet is a must), and if the diarrhea is accompanied by any other symptoms, behavioral, or physical.
-Bring these notes with you when you go to the vet;they will help you get to the bottom of what’s going on.
+Note if they are not acting like themselves, how long they have been having diarrhea (and if it’s been more than a day, seeing a vet is a must), and if the diarrhea is accompanied by any other symptoms, behavioral, or physical.
+Bring these notes with you when you go to the vet; they will help you get to the bottom of what’s going on.

 At Spot Pet Insurance, we know how scary it can be when your pet doesn’t feel well.
 That’s why we’re here to help ensure that your pet gets the care they deserve.
 You never have to feel like you are taking care of your pet alone.